ballerina-attic/websocket-integration/README.md

 # Using WebSockets to develop an interactive web application
 [WebSocket](https://tools.ietf.org/html/rfc6455) is a computer communications protocol that allows you to open an interactive communication session between the user's browser and a server.
 With WebSockets, you can send messages to a server and receive responses based on events without having to query the server for a response.
-Ballerina language has build-in support for creating services with WebSockets.
+Ballerina language has built-in support for creating services with WebSockets.

 ## <a name="what-you-build"></a>  What you'll build
-You'll build a chat application using WebSockets.
+You'll build a Chat Application using WebSockets.
 We will develop the chat application server completely using Ballerina language.
-The Ballerina WebSocket Chat application will have four resorces to handel WebSocket connections.
+The Ballerina WebSocket chat application will have four resorces to handel WebSocket connections.
 Refer to the following diagram to understand the implementation of the chat application.

 &nbsp;
 ![WebSocket Scenario](images/websokcet_scenario.png)